-D.6 How do you scale to high rates of production?
+D.4 How do you scale to high rates of production?

-Each Eureka IV, our planned production-scale underwater robot, will be able to deliver 12 metric tons of nodules to the transport ship in under 4 hours.
-The same vehicle can be reused eight times in 24 hours to deliver 96 metric tons to the transport ship.
-100 Eureka IV robots operating in parallel would harvest 9,600 tons per day.
+Our latest economic model is v6.
+Each Eureka IV, our planned production-scale underwater robot, will be able to deliver 12 dry metric tonnes of nodules to the transport ship every 4.3 hours.
+The same vehicle performs over 5.5 trips per day to deliver an average of 66 metric tons to the transport ship.
+100 Eureka IV robots operating in parallel would harvest 6,600 tons per day.
 No fundamental limit exists on how many underwater robots and transport ships are deployed.
-We anticipate a volume production per location of around 6 million tons of nodules annually.
+We anticipate a volume production per location of around 6.8 million dry tons of nodules annually.

-D.7 How reliable will your technology be?
+D.5 How reliable will your technology be?